01. Introduction to Go

 - Example:

-: Compiles and installs your package.
-Places the executable in your$GOPATH/bin
+go install: Compiles and installs your package.
+Places the executable in your$GOPATH/bindirectory (or$GOBINif set).- Example:

 - Example:

-: Fetches and installs packages from remote repositories.
-(Older method, superseded bygo mod
+go get: Fetches and installs packages from remote repositories.
+(Older method, superseded bygo mod).- Example:

 - Example: